AbhishekPednekar84/personal-blog-site/content/travis-digitalocean.md

 travis encrypt-file travis_rsa --add
 ```

 This will create a `travis_rsa.enc` file which is an encrypted version of the private key.
 It is ok to check this file into source control.
 You can now delete the original private key (`travis_rsa`) as that **should not** be checked into source control.
+The public key (`travis_rsa.pub`) can be deleted as well.

 ```
-sudo rm travis_rsa
+sudo rm travis_rsa travis_rsa.pub
 ```

 In addition to creating the `.enc` file, the above command will also modify the `before_install` shared key in `.travis.yml`.
 This command will decrypt the private key so that it can be used by Travis CI to connect to the droplet.